HunterMcGushion/docstr_coverage/README.md

 Thus, dynamically added documentation (e.g. through class extension) will not be counted by default.
-You can take account of this by adding either `#docstring_coverage:inherited` or something like `#docstring_coverage:excused 'My probably bad excuse'` in the line above any class or function definition.
+You can take account of this by adding either `#docstring_coverage:inherited` or something like `#docstring_coverage:excused 'My probably bad excuse'` in the line above any class or function definition (or above annotations, if applicable).
 Such class or function would then be counted as if they had a docstring below them.

 ```python